Faithful and Accurate Self-Attention Attribution for Message Passing Neural Networks via the Computation Tree Viewpoint: Can Attention Interpret Att-GNNs?

-We evaluate the edge attributions of the GAT model in comparison with ground truth explanations.
-Since only the synthetic datasets are equipped with proper ground truth explanations, we only use these datasets during evaluation.
+We evaluate the edge attributions of GATs in comparison with ground truth explanations.
+Since only the synthetic datasets are equipped with proper ground truth explanations, we only use these datasets during evaluations.